nudge/HackYourFuture-JS1/Week2/README.md

 Expressions reduce down to a value.

-We had a quick glimpse at an expression last week:
+We had a quick glimpse at expressions last week:
 ```javascript
 const str1 = new String('Hello ');
 const str2 = new String('World');